-- 1.4.1 The Council is committed to social inclusion and ensuring a wide variety of opportunities are available to those with mobility difficulties in order to enjoy a high quality of life.
-It fully supports the view of the Equality and Human Rights Commission that, - "Making successful journeys is critical to the social inclusion of disabled people.
+1.4.1 The Council is committed to social inclusion and ensuring a wide variety of opportunities are available to those with mobility difficulties in order to enjoy a high quality of life.
+It fully supports the view of the Equality and Human Rights Commission that,

+"Making successful journeys is critical to the social inclusion of disabled people.
 Without the ability to travel, disabled people are denied access to life opportunities.
-Their access to education, shopping, employment, healthcare, as well as social and family life is significantly improved when journeys become accessible." - 1.4.2 The Council maintains a list of wheelchair vehicles in accordance with section 165 of the Equality Act 2010, which can be found on www.eastcambs.gov.uk, and specific disability questions are asked on the driver knowledge test. - 1.4.3 All licence holders are expected to comply with the Council's customer care standards (which can be found in appendix H of this policy) at all times whilst going about their business), in addition to any specific conditions of their licence(s).
+Their access to education, shopping, employment, healthcare, as well as social and family life is significantly improved when journeys become accessible."

+- 1.4.2 The Council maintains a list of wheelchair vehicles in accordance with section 165 of the Equality Act 2010, which can be found on www.eastcambs.gov.uk, and specific disability questions are asked on the driver knowledge test. - 1.4.3 All licence holders are expected to comply with the Council's customer care standards (which can be found in appendix H of this policy) at all times whilst going about their business), in addition to any specific conditions of their licence(s).
 Failure to do so could result in the revocation of the holder's licence, and in the case of a driver not complying with the requirements of the Equality Act 2010, failure to do so could result in an offence under the Equality Act 2010 being committed. - 1.4.4 More specific information on access and equality can be found in the vehicle, driver and operator sections of this policy.

 - 1.5.1 East Cambridgeshire District Council is committed to safeguarding and promoting the welfare of children, young people and adults at risk.
-We take our responsibilities seriously and expect all of our licensed drivers, proprietors and operators to share this commitment. - 1.5.2 Safeguarding is the process of protecting children and adults at risk from harm, preventing impairment to their health and development, which includes keeping them safe from neglect, and physical, emotional and sexual abuse. - 1.5.3 All existing licence holders will be required to attend safeguarding training sessions, and all new licence holders will be required to attend and pass mandatory safeguarding training.
-Failure to do so within the first 6 months of holding a licence will be grounds for the suspension of the licence until such times as the licence holder attends the training. - 1.5.4 The Council reserves the right to send licence holders on refresher training, should they consider it necessary. - 1.5.5 More information on Safeguarding can be found in Appendix H.
+We take our responsibilities seriously and expect all of our licensed drivers, proprietors and operators to share this commitment. - 1.5.2 Safeguarding is the process of protecting children and adults at risk from harm, preventing impairment to their health and development, which includes keeping them safe from neglect, and physical, emotional and sexual abuse. - 1.5.3 All existing licence holders will be required to attend safeguarding training sessions run by the Licensing Authority by 31 December 2018, and all new licence holders will be required to complete safeguarding training within the first six months of holding a licence, or provide proof that safeguarding training has been undertaken in the past twelve months with a provider appearing on the Council's approved list.
+Failure to comply with these requirements will be grounds for the suspension of the licence until such time as the licence holder completes the training. - 1.5.4 The Council reserves the right to send licence holders on refresher training, should they consider it necessary. - 1.5.5 All Members of the Licensing Committee and Officers working in the Licensing Authority will be safeguarding trained. - 1.5.65 More information on Safeguarding can be found in Appendix H.